CD:UK: Cancellation

 On 28 December 2005, it was announced that CD:UK was to cease production due to budget issues within the broadcaster.
 The final regular edition of the show was aired on Saturday 18 March 2006, followed by two compilation programmes on 25 March and 1 April, respectively.

 Aborted revival

 On 20 April 2006, it was announced that production company Blaze Television had reached a deal with Five to revive the programme.
 However, Five announced on 2 June that Klass, Laverne and Pitts would not return to present the show, and that Berry would instead host the show alongside a yet to be decided female presenter, later announced as Caroline Flack.
 It was also announced that CD:UK would air at 17:30 on Saturday afternoons, and that the show should be back on air, initially by Autumn 2006, later pushed back to some time in 2007.
 However, nothing on the subject had been heard in several months and it seemed uncertain as to whether the show would return at all.
 It was officially announced on 17 April 2007 that CD:UK would not be returning.

+Controversies

+On 2 December 2000, the presenters were forced to apologise on air, alongside a statement from the show's spokesman, following an interview with the guitarist Slash, who used the word "fuck" and made reference to receiving fellatio.
+A planned item on Slash was pulled from a later episode.
+The story was covered by BBC News, and later described by Metal Hammer as "a classic example of what happens when you let a jetlagged, half-cut rock star loose in front of the cameras – something that rarely happens these days."
+On 15 November 2003, Bob Geldof used the word "fuck" on the show during a live segment in which he appeared on a celebrity reviewing panel, necessitating Deeley to apologise.

+In 2002, a number of complaints to the Independent Television Commission (ITC) were made following both Christina Aguilera's live performance of "Dirrty", in which the singer wore leather chaps with only her underwear underneath (with 'nasty' written on the rear), and the video broadcast of Holly Valance's "Kiss Kiss", in which she is ostensibly naked.
+The ITC rejected thirteen complaints but stated they "sympathized with the viewers' concerns" around sexually suggestive performances being broadcast at that time, warning ITV "of the need to be vigilant at times when large numbers of children are watching".